Green-head ant: Life cycle and reproduction

 conditions (as in founded by a single queen that hunts for food to feed her young), but the development of a colony straight after colony founding is very slow, whereas other Rhytidoponera species tend to grow faster.
 There is also a clear sign of division of labour between the queens and workers.
 Upon the death of a queen, workers may sometimes compete and exhibit sexual calling behaviour, which means that workers are able to reproduce in queenless nests.
 Despite the near-absence of queens, long-range dispersal with winged queens may still be an option.
 Colonies start small but can rapidly expand to the point they are considered mature.

 Genetic patterns suggest that green-head ant workers mate with unrelated males from distant colonies.
 The relatedness among workers is also very low, and there is a high proportion of gamergate ants.
 If the gamergates are all unrelated, the number of gamergates living in a nest can reach as many as nine; all of these gamergates contribute to the reproduction of young.
 The average number of gamergates can still be very high if they are related and get a larger share in reproduction.
 Most of the time, however, gamergates are generally unrelated, and it is uncommon for them to have a degree of relatedness.
 In many colonies, workers and gamergates police young females, which prevents them from reproducing.
+The increased intra-colony genetic variance resulting from low kinship is considered to provide a selective advantage in the form of an expanded pharmacological venom repertoire.